secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Introduction to Networking/Connection Establishment/Authentication Protocols.md

-- Many different authentication protocols are used in networking to verify the identity of devices and users.
-Those protocols are essential because they provide a secure and standardized way of `verifying the identity` of users, devices, and other entities in a network.
+- Authentication protocols are crucial for securely verifying the identity of users, devices, and entities in a network.
-- Without authentication protocols, it would be difficult to securely and reliably identify entities in a network, making it easy for attackers to gain unauthorized access and potentially compromise the network.
+- Without these protocols, identifying entities securely would be difficult, leaving the network vulnerable to unauthorized access and attacks.
-- Authentication protocols also provide a means for `securely exchanging information` between entities in a network which we will discuss briefly.
-This is important for ensuring the confidentiality and integrity of sensitive data and preventing unauthorized access and other security threats.
+- These protocols also enable secure information exchange, ensuring confidentiality, integrity, and protection against security threats.
+- LEAP and PEAP are used to authenticate wireless clients and remote employees connecting to a network via VPN.
+- PEAP is more secure than LEAP because it uses server-side certificates for authentication, encrypts MSCHAPv2 hashes, and supports stronger encryption algorithms like AES and 3DES, while LEAP uses weaker RC4 and relies on a shared secret.
+- Both LEAP and PEAP have vulnerabilities and have been largely replaced by more secure protocols like EAP-TLS.
+- SSL/TLS-based protocols like SSH and HTTPS are used for physical connections, providing robust encryption to protect authentication data and prevent interception or tampering.
+- SSH and HTTPS also support digital certificates and PKI to authenticate the server, preventing MITM attacks.
+- SSH and HTTPS are widely supported across various platforms, making them easy to deploy and use in diverse environments.

 | **Protocol** | **Description** |
 | --- | --- |